Nizami Ganjavi: The Khamsa or Panj Ganj

 The first of these poems, Makhzan-ol-Asrâr, was influenced by Sanai's (d.
 1131) monumental Garden of Truth.
 The four other poems are medieval romances.
-Khosrow and Shirin, Bahram-e Gur, and Alexander the Great, who all have episodes devoted to them in Ferdowsi's Shahnameh, appear again here at the center of three of four of Nezami's narrative poems.
+Khosrow and Shirin, Bahram-e Gur, and Alexander the Great, who all have episodes devoted to them in Ferdowsi's Shahnameh, appear again here at the center of three of four of Nizami's narrative poems.
 The adventure of the paired lovers, Layla and Majnun, is the subject of the second of his four romances, and derived from Arabic sources.
-In all these cases, Nezami reworked the material from his sources in a substantial way.
+In all these cases, Nizami reworked the material from his sources in a substantial way.

 The Khamsa was a popular subject for lavish manuscripts illustrated with painted miniatures at the Persian and Mughal courts in later centuries.
 Examples include the Khamsa of Nizami (British Library, Or.
 12208), created for the Mughal Emperor Akbar in the 1590s.

 Makhzan-ol-Asrâr

-The ethico-philosophical poems of about 2,250 Persian distichs was dedicated to Fakhr al-Din Bahramshah, the ruler of Erzinjan.
+The ethico-philosophical poems of about 2,250 Persian distichs were dedicated to Fakhr al-Din Bahramshah, the ruler of Erzinjan.
 The story deals with such esoteric subjects as philosophy and theology.
 The story contains twenty discourses, each of them portraying an exemplary story on religious and ethical topics.
 Each chapter concludes with apostrophe to the poet himself containing his pen name.
 The content of the poems are indicated in the heading to each chapter and are written in a typical Homiletics style.
 The stories which discuss spiritual and practical concerns enjoin kingly justice, riddance of hypocrisy, warning of vanity of this world and the need to prepare for the after-life.
-The general message of the discourse is that Nezami preaches the ideal way of life drawing attention to his reader of the supreme rank man among God's creatures and approaching of the end life and the necessity of man becoming aware of his spiritual destination.
-In a few chapters he address the duties of a king, but as a whole he addresses himself to mankind in general rather than to his royal patrons.
+The general message of the discourse is that Nizami preaches the ideal way of life drawing attention to his reader of the supreme rank man among God's creatures and approaching of the end life and the necessity of man becoming aware of his spiritual destination.
+In a few chapters he address the duties of a king, but as a whole, he addresses himself to mankind in general rather than to his royal patrons.
 In the introduction, the poet provides an account of his solitary vigils, called Khalwat.
-There is no indication that these were Sufi vigils, but they are used as a literary fantasy on the spiritually-inclined poet he wanted to be.
+There is no indication that these were Sufi vigils, but they are used as a literary fantasy on the spiritually inclined poet he wanted to be.
 In highly rhetorical style, the aim he pursues is to transcend the limitation of secular literature of the courts.
-With this work, Nezami joins the destination of Persian poetry, which had started with Sanai and was continued by others, in the first place by Attar.
+With this work, Nizami joins the destination of Persian poetry, which had started with Sanai and was continued by others, in the first place by Attar.

 Not a romantic epic, "The Treasury of Mysteries" was translated into English by Gholam H. Darab in 1945.
-After this early work, Nezami turned towards narrative poetry.
+After this early work, Nizami turned towards narrative poetry.